 The goal with the option pool is to set aside enough shares to hire the people you need before your next round of funding.
 Ask these questions:

 Who do you need to hire?

 How much equity do you need to grant them?

 The skillsets of your founders and the needs of the business determine how large your equity pool should be.
 For example, if you raised a large seed round and need to hire 20 engineers to build the prototype for your product, you may need more than a 10% equity pool.
 If you do not need to hire anyone because you have a large team of co-founders, you will need a smaller option pool.

 Why is an unused option pool bad for founders?

 Unused shares in the option pool before your next equity round means more dilution for you and your co-founders if you're fundraising on post-money SAFEs (common for most early-stage startups).

 Post-money safe: unused option pool affects founders and NOT seed investors.

 Pre-money safe: unused option pool dilutes founders AND seed investors.
 There is no difference between founder ownership with an excess option pool.

 What does the slight difference in dilution mean?
 That depends on how much your company winds up being worth in the future.

 How do I set up my option pool?

 Creating a stock option pool means filling out paperwork to set aside a portion of your shares.
 You can get these documents through your lawyer or Pulley.
+If using the documents Pulley provides, we recommend partnering with your lawyer for instating your option pool.
 We do not recommend googling and using random docs online to create your option pool - there are too many poorly written documents online.

 You can record your option pool on Pulley's cap table platform and start issuing options.
 Pulley gives you option templates, handles the signing, and the subsequent board issuance.

 What happens to your option pool at series A?